Restoring Minnesota’s Impaired Waters

 Mercury Impaired Waters

-Embarrass River: Esquagama Lake to St. Louis River (mercury in water, mercury in fish)
+- Embarrass River: segments from Headwaters to St. Louis River

-Partridge River: Headwaters to St. Louis River (mercury in water, mercury in fish)
+- Partridge River: segments from Headwaters to St. Louis River

 St. Louis River Mercury TMDL